-- Soergel Orchards has a variety of events including yoga, gardening, and cookie decorating classes, in addition to a garden center, fresh produce, a bakery, and deli.
-Arsenal Cider serves 9 unique hard ciders in a wooden tap room.
+- Soergel Orchards has a variety of events including yoga, gardening, and cookie decorating classes, in addition to a garden center, fresh produce, bakery, and deli.
+Arsenal Cider serves almost 10 unique hard ciders in a wooden tap room.
 Arrowhead wines can be purchased in the wine shop.
 A home accents center and gift barn offer unique gift ideas.
 Naturally Soergel’s offers a selection of gluten free products.

-- South of Pittsburgh, Trax Farms has a variety of events from flea markets and craft shows to wine, beer, and strawberry festivals in addition to a garden center, fresh produce, a bakery, deli, antique loft, home and gift shop, and specialty market.
+- South of Pittsburgh, Trax Farms, has a variety of events from flea markets and craft shows to wine, beer, and strawberry festivals in addition to a garden center, fresh produce, a bakery, deli, antique loft, home and gift shop, and specialty market.
 Arrowhead Wines can be purchased in the wine shop.
 Every summer visitors can pick their own strawberries and blueberries.

 On our list to check out:

 - Axe Throwing Pittsburgh: Gather 6-24 friends and compete for the axe throwing champion during a bracket tournament. $35 per person.

 We were able to participate in the Pittsburgh Penguins season ticket holders’ open skate at PPG Paints Arena and skate on the same ice as the Pens!
 Fans can skate where the Penguins practice during one of the public skate sessions at the UPMC Lemieux Sports Complex.

 - Ice Skating is available downtown November through February at Mass Mutual Pittsburgh Ice Rink at PPG Place.
 Admission is $8 per adult and skate rental is $4.

 - Baierl Ice Complex in Wexford offers public skating sessions, pick up hockey, stick time, and lessons.
 Public skate admission is $6 per adult and skate rental is $3.